M.A. “Mo” Myers

 In 2016, Mr. Myers was promoted to chief of the Instruction Section in the Training Division.
 The section is responsible for training new special agents, intelligence analysts, and staff operations specialists, and for providing instruction to National Academy participants.

-He was named special agent in charge of the Memphis Field Office in 2018.
+He was named special agent in charge of the Memphis Field Office in Tennessee in 2018 and as the assistant director of the Insider Threat Office in 2020.

 Mr. Myers earned a bachelor’s degree from the University of South Carolina and a master’s degree from Norwich University.
 Before joining the FBI, Mr. Myers was a state probation and parole agent in Columbia, South Carolina.